 1. They Added a Swimming Hole to the Stage

-The Hatfield & McCoy theater was renovated to include some wet and wild fun!
+The Hatfield and McCoy theater was renovated to include some wet and wild fun!
 A segment of the show features a 22 ft. deep swimming hole that is filled with over 200,000 gallons of saltwater.
 The pool remains under the stage for the beginning of the show and makes a dramatic entrance as the story progresses.
 Flanked by a variety of diving boards, the swimming hole is the perfect place for the show’s talented cast members to really make a splash.
-You can see the hillbilly divers in action in the video below:
+You can even request a special “slash zone” seat when you purchase your tickets!
+Watch the hillbilly divers in action in the video below:

 2. The Show Features Diving Dogs